Have you ever been in a store and saw a great piece of artwork or other home décor item but then said, “Well, it doesn’t match any of my things?”

-If you aren’t sure what your preference is or how you’d classify it, here are a few pointers to help you understand a few popular style categories and the colors and items that tend to reflect that style.
+If you aren’t sure what your preference is or how you’d classify it, here are a few pointers to help you understand several popular styles and how to incorporate them.

 The color palette is deep in color, such as merlot, navy, dark green, gray or taupe.
 You can paint the room after you select your furniture, knowing colors that are rich in hue will complement the anchor pieces in your room best.